christine-berlin/house_price_predictions/README.md

 ## Stakeholder
 My Stakeholder Erin Robinson is looking for a house in poor neighbourhood.
 She is socially responsible.
-In this project I made house price predictions for her to analyse when and where she can best buy a house.
+In this project I made house price predictions for her to analyse when and where she can best buy a house in poor neighborhood and sell it with little profit.

 ## Data